Winter Steelhead Fishing Trip Idea

 Top Picks for Steelhead Rivers on the South Coast

 Fishing for winter steelhead in Tenmile Creek starts in late December with the best fishing in January through late February.
 Best fishing in Eel Creek is from January through March.
-There are three steelhead acclimation sites on Tenmile/Eel Creek.
-There is excellent boat and foot access on Tenmile Creek at Spinreel Park.
+There are three hatchery steelhead acclimation sites, one at Saunders Creek at Spinreel Park, one at Eel Creek in Tugman State Park, and the third is on a small stream in between Eel Creek and Spinreel Park.
+There is excellent boat and foot access on Tenmile Creek at Spinreel Park and good foot access at the mouth of Eel Creek.
 There are a few access points to Eel Creek but it is accessible by foot traffic only.
 Eel Creek is very brushy and the pools that hold steelhead are small.

 Gary’s Winter Steelhead Fishing Tips

-- One of the most popular techniques for fishing steelhead on all three river systems is to drift eggs or corkies through holding water
+- One of the most popular techniques for fishing steelhead on all three river systems is to drift eggs or corkies along the stream bottom through holding water

 - Another technique becoming popular is to drift a jig under a bobber